 Iraq: UNITAD Briefing

-Tomorrow afternoon (8 June), the Security Council will convene for a briefing on the UN Investigative Team to Promote Accountability for Crimes Committed by Da’esh/ISIL (UNITAD).
+On Monday (5 December), the Security Council will convene for a briefing on the UN Investigative Team to Promote Accountability for Crimes committed by ISIL/Da’esh (UNITAD).
 Special Adviser and Head of UNITAD Christian Ritscher is expected to brief.

-As Special Adviser and Head of UNITAD, Ritscher is responsible for developing UNITAD’s investigative strategy and promoting accountability for atrocity crimes committed by Da’esh, among other matters.
-During his briefing, Ritscher is expected to present the main findings of the eighth annual report on UNITAD’s activities, which was issued on 26 May (S/2022/434).
-The briefing will be the second delivered to the Council by Ritscher following his appointment on 7 September 2021.
+As Special Adviser and Head of UNITAD, Ritscher is responsible for developing UNITAD’s investigative strategy and promoting accountability for international crimes committed by ISIL, among other matters.
+During his briefing, Ritscher is expected to present the main findings of the ninth annual report on UNITAD’s activities, which was issued on 7 November.
+The briefing will be the third delivered to the Council by Ritscher since his appointment on 7 September 2021.